apache/spark/docs/sql-programming-guide.md

   input data contains all the rows and columns for each group.
 * Combine the results into a new `DataFrame`.

-To use groupby apply, user needs to define the following:
+To use groupby apply, the user needs to define the following:
 * A Python function that defines the computation for each group.
 * A `StructType` object or a string that defines the schema of the output `DataFrame`.